 This part of the trek is also difficult.
 Not because it’s a lot of up and down, but rather because it’s in the open part of the park where there was a fire a few years ago.
 This means you are very exposed to the winds coming down off the mountain and up off of the lake (a girl behind us face planted with her backpack on).

 My last piece of advice would be to hike up to the mirador at Torres twice if you have the energy.
 That way you’re guaranteed to see them cleared off at least once.
 Allyson and I didn’t make it up for the sunrise viewing, but went around 8 am, and that was perfect for us.
 We missed the sunrise rush, and the post sunrise rush.
 We had the Torres all to ourselves and it was the perfect way, in my opinion, to end our adventure in the park.

 I hope that this information was helpful for you in your planning, or that it encourages you to go and check out the park.
 It was one of the most beautiful and breathtaking places I have ever been in my life, and I sincerely hope that you all get as much enjoyment out of it as I did.
 Happy trekking!

-Photo credits for Trekking the ‘W’ in Torres del Paine by AMiller.
+Photo credits for Trekking the ‘W’ in Torres del Paine by AMiller and Pixabay.